GertKanter/autosys/README.md

 The alert distance should be customizable (e.g., passed as a variable on start-up) and by default should be 2.0 meters.

+The output topic should be customizable but default is `proximity_alert` in the robot namespace (e.g., `/robot_0/proximity_alert`).

-The output should be published 10 times per second.
+The output should be published 10 times per second (10 Hz rate).

 ### Task levels
 #### Basic level